linkerd/website/linkerd.io/content/2/features/_index.md

 +++
 title = "Linkerd features"
-description = "Linkerd offers many features, outlined below.
+summary = "Linkerd offers many features, outlined below.
 For our walkthroughs and guides, please see the Linkerd task docs." slug = "features" weight = 3
 [sitemap]